Skip to main content

 Fuel pipelines transport essential materials, such as natural gas and fuel, that keep our communities running.
 It's important that we protect them and the communities around them.

-In 2022, the department proposed changes to better protect fuel pipelines from new development.
+In 2024, changes to better protect fuel pipelines from new development began.
 The changes will strengthen measures to manage potential risks earlier in the planning process.

-For more information on the proposed changes for protecting fuel pipelines, visit the NSW Planning Portal.
+For more information on the changes protecting fuel pipelines, visit the NSW Planning Portal.

 More information